vajdagabor/miniscale/README.md

 # Miniscale

-A tiny package to work with **modular scale**, which is most useful for [meaningful typography](https://alistapart.com/article/more-meaningful-typography).
+A tiny package for working with **modular scale**, which is most useful for [meaningful typography](https://alistapart.com/article/more-meaningful-typography).

 ## Installation